 Living in Florida, your air conditioner is probably among the top five things you enjoy and appreciate the most about your home.
-Most people are aware that they have to periodically change their air filters and schedule maintenance, but are you aware that size also matters?
+Most people know they need to replace their air filters periodically and schedule maintenance, but are you aware that size also matters?
 And when it comes to air conditioners, bigger isn’t always better.

-6 Signs of an Oversized AC Unit That’s Too Big For Your House
+6 Signs and Symptoms Your AC Unit is Too Big for Your House

 Here are some easy-to-identify signs that your AC may be too big for your home: